+Sponsor: Rep. Marilyn Lane

-Sponsor: Rep. Lee Gonzales Committee: Transportation
+Committee: Transportation and Infrastructure

-Complete to 5-5-10
+Complete to 11-08-13

-A SUMMARY OF HOUSE BILL 4961 AS REPORTED FROM COMMITTEE 4-19-10
+A SUMMARY OF HOUSE BILL 4925 AS INTRODUCED 8-2-13

-Public Act 286 of 1964 provides for the organization, powers, and duties of the State Transportation Commission and the State Transportation Department, and provides for the appointment, powers and duties of the State Transportation Director.
+Public Act 286 of 1964 provides for the organization, powers, and duties of the State Transportation Commission and the State Transportation Department, and provides for the appointment, powers, and duties of the State Transportation Director.

 Public Act 286 was initially enacted shortly after the adoption of the 1963 Michigan Constitution to reflect the provisions of Article V, Section 28 of the Constitution regarding the State Highway Commission, the State Highway Director, and the State Highway Department.
 Public Act 286 was amended in 1978 to reflect a 1978 amendment to the Constitution (Proposal M) that abolished the State Highway Commission, established the State Transportation Commission, and redefined the powers and duties of the Commission, the State Transportation Director, and the State Transportation Department.

-House Bill 4961 (H-3) would amend Public Act 286 of 1964 to authorize to authorize public-private agreements relating to "researching, planning, studying, designing, developing, financing, acquiring, constructing, charging user fees, operating, or maintaining a public transportation facility, or other arrangements for the creation and operation of public transportation facilities that may be financed by user fees, charges, and other revenue."
+House Bill 4925, as introduced, would amend Public Act 286 of 1964 to authorize public-private agreements relating to "researching, planning, studying, designing, developing, financing, acquiring, constructing, charging user fees, operating, or maintaining a public transportation facility," and "to provide for other arrangements for the creation and operation of public transportation facilities that may be financed by user fees, charges, and other revenue."